A Brief History

 After World War II, helicopter development continued around the world and aviation soon had a true vertical lift capability that was widely available.
 Probably the biggest advancement in helicopter technology came with the use of turbine engines, which not only provided more power per pound of engine weight, but also used much less flammable jet fuel instead of highly volatile aviation gasoline.

-Have you flown in a helicopter?
+Question for students (and subscribers): Have you flown in a helicopter?
 Do you have any interesting helicopter related stories?
-Please feel free to share your tales of rotary flight with your fellow readers.
+Please let us know in the comments section below this article.

 Your readership is much appreciated!